HousometerProperty report · 2 Jul 2026

 Income & deprivation

-On the English Indices of Deprivation the neighbourhood ranks in decile 7 of 10 — comfortably in the less-deprived half.
+On the English Indices of Deprivation the neighbourhood ranks in decile 7 of 10 — comfortably in the less-deprived half (deciles run from 1, most deprived, to 10, least).
 Estimated household income locally is around £44,500, well above the national average.
 Across the domains, employment reads strongest (decile 8) while barriers to housing is the weakest (decile 2).

 Median household income